Stomach Out or Stomach In: The Skinny on Breathing

-The number one question from new singers is “How should I breathe”.
+The number one question from new singers is “How should I breathe?”.
 Interestingly enough, the number one question among not-so-new singers is the same!
-The prompt:

 I’ve been hearing this question from the moment I began studying and teaching singing, and, maddeningly for students, the answer seems calculatedly vague:

 Take a step back and remember what we’re talking about.
 Breathing.
 The first activity you accomplished when you were born, and you’ve kept it up this entire time.
 You know how to do it on a subconscious level; however, the notion of breathing for singing suddenly wrecks your perspective.
 With hands thrown into the air, you concede to knowing nothing about the process you’re currently accomplishing, or you put all of your energy into taking the absolute largest breath you possibly can and hope for the best.